zcobell/fdate/README.md

 The FDate library bridges the gap between modern C++ datetime functionality and Fortran applications.
 While Fortran excels in scientific computing, it has traditionally lacked robust datetime manipulation capabilities.
 This library provides:

 - Millisecond precision datetime objects
-- TimeSpan objects for duration calculations
+- TimeDelta objects for duration calculations
 - Comprehensive formatting and parsing with customizable format strings
 - Full operator overloading for natural datetime arithmetic
 - Memory-safe design using value types instead of pointers
 - Cross-platform compatibility

-The library uses a design where both `t_DateTime` and `t_TimeSpan` objects are represented internally as 64-bit integers (milliseconds since epoch for `t_DateTime`, total milliseconds for `t_TimeSpan`), avoiding complex memory management while maintaining full functionality.
+The library uses a design where both `t_DateTime` and `t_TimeDelta` objects are represented internally as 64-bit integers (milliseconds since epoch for `t_DateTime`, total milliseconds for `t_TimeDelta`), avoiding complex memory management while maintaining full functionality.

 ## Features